This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

-“Slippers and slip-on shoes are apt to cause the wearer’s heel to withdraw from the shoe; they also increase toe flexion during the swing phase of gait to retain the slipper on the foot.” according to physical therapist Joan Edelstein of the New York University School of Medicine.
-In other words, it’s easy to step out of slippers and trip.
+“Slippers and slip-on shoes are apt to cause the wearer’s heel to withdraw from the shoe; they also increase toe flexion during the swing phase of gait to retain the slipper on foot.” according to physical therapist Joan Edelstein of the New York University School of Medicine.

 Are you a flip-flop wearer?

-Regular changes of shoes and regular care of feet are very important for elders who may have less feeling in their feet, or who are less aware of their pain.
+Regular changes of shoes and regular care of feet are very important for elders who may have less feeling in their feet or are less aware of their pain.